Amazon PPC 101: An Opportunity for E-Commerce Sellers (Plus a Free Tool)

 Amazon.com Ltd. reported soaring quarterly sales as quarantined buyers flooded it with sales.
 Amazon said that sales jumped 26% to 75.5 billion dollars (through March) compared to the previous year.

 Because of that, the overall competitiveness of Amazon’s marketplace has reached new levels.
-That’s why a vigorous, well-conceived PPC campaign can help sellers play on what is becoming a very large stage.
+That’s why using a well-conceived PPC campaign to create an Amazon ad group can help sellers play on what is becoming a very large stage.

-If you were to imagine e-commerce and selling on Amazon as a sport, you could say that a great PPC campaign gives you Olympic-level skills.
+If you were to imagine e-commerce and selling on Amazon as a sport, you could say that a solid PPC campaign structure gives you Olympic-level skills.

 Here’s what this post will cover: